 When I applied for my UK visa, the visa processing time was about 2 weeks.
 I had a planned trip to Canada before my trip to the UK.
 My trip to Canada was in 4 weeks, so I thought I had enough time to apply for my UK visa.
 However after I submitted my passport, the email confirmation said the visa process would take up to 4 weeks.
 I panicked.
 I went ahead and paid for the priority visa service.
 I panicked again.
 Then I emailed a formal visa withdrawal request, so I could at least get my passport back and make my trip to Canada.
 However, my visa was processed within 2 days of paying the priority visa service fee.
 Please do not make the same mistake as I did.
 Apply for your UK visa at least 2 months prior to your travel.

 Visa application status tracking

-Online visa application tracking is NOT AVAILABLE on UK Visas and Immigration website.
-To track UK visa application status, you must use UK Visas and Immigration’s email or phone option, which unfortunately is NOT FREE.
+Online visa application tracking is NOT AVAILABLE on the UK Visas and Immigration website.
+To track your UK visa application status, you must use UK Visas and Immigration’s email or phone option, which unfortunately is NOT FREE.

 UKVI charges for all phone and email inquiries.

 Below are UK Visa and Immigration phone, email details and charges.

 Calls cost £1.37 per minute plus any international call charges